mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Rescue Ladder: An extendable ladder on a swivel turntable, supported by heavy structural reinforcement and a set of deployable stabilizers.
-A vehicle may carry a ladder 10 metres long plus five metres for every 10 Spaces it has.
-Each 10 metre section of ladder uses up four Spaces inside the vehicle.
-Cost is Cr1000 per metre.
+A vehicle may carry a ladder 10 meters long plus five meters for every 10 Spaces it has.
+Each 10 meter section of ladder uses up four Spaces inside the vehicle.
+Cost is Cr1000 per meter.

 78